openshift/cloud-credential-operator/README.md

   * Credential permissions may need to be manually updated prior to any upgrade.
   * Each component has permissions used by all other components.

-Supported clouds: AWS, GCP, Azure, VMWare, OpenStack, oVirt, KubeVirt
+Supported clouds: AWS, GCP, Azure, VMWare, OpenStack, oVirt, KubeVirt, Nutanix

 ## 3. Manual Credentials Management